SQLite a.k.a. SQLite3

 The best part is that the core library requires zero code changes for this: the C code compiles flawlessly to WASM and the friction between its interface and JavaScript is minimal, in particular once one has a bit of JS/WASM "glue code" packed up for reuse.

 In October 2022 sqlite.org/wasm went online and in November 2022 sqlite 3.40 became the first release to include the JS/WASM components.
 The technical goals have been achieved and more than 100 pages of docs have been written, but the work is far from "done" (insofar as maintained software is ever "done").
-We're now at the stage where we can start to collect and address beta-testing user feedback.
-It's long been my experience that end users often come up with the best ideas for new features and improvements.
+We're now at the stage where we primarily address user feedback.
+It's long been my experience that end users tend to come up with the best ideas for new features and improvements.

 In January 2023, Google posted about the arrival of SQLite's OPFS support.
 We were not the first to do so, by the way: to the very best of my knowledge, Roy Hashimoto's wa-sqlite project was the first such implementation (and is admittedly much more geared towards modern JS developers' expectations of how JS should be written and published, whereas we prefer to produce lower-level components with as little "voodoo" as possible between the C code, the JS code, and the user).
 Google's excitement about it is because this support is now part of the "official" releases of SQLite, raising the profile of OPFS somewhat and providing web developers with a truly compelling use for it.
 (To be clear, we had frequent contact with folks from Google's Chrome and Emscripten teams during the development, and the OPFS integration came as no suprise to them.)

-Meanwhile, in July 2023 we started implementing a Java Native Interface (JNI) binding to the core library.
+In July 2023 we started implementing a Java Native Interface (JNI) binding to the core library at the behest of a corporate backer.
 Like the JavaScript/WASM bindings, that subproject fell neatly into my lap and is the 8th or 9th non-C/C++ binding i've done for sqlite3.
-That extension is now feature-complete, but whether or not it will ever amount to much is a mystery, especially now that JDK24 actively aims to dissuade folks from using JNI.
+That extension is now feature-complete, but whether or not it will ever amount to much is a mystery, especially now that (A) JDK24 actively aims to dissuade folks from using JNI and (B) the folks who initially asked for it have shown no interest in it.
+Shrug.